benwzj/benwzj.github.io/_posts/2024-03-01-element-select.md

 ## Use in React

 ### Controlled and Uncontrolled

 You can make a select box controlled by passing a `value` prop.

 `value`: A string (or an array of strings for `multiple={true}`).
 Controls which option is selected.
 Every value string match the value of some `<option>` nested inside the `<select>`.

-Caveats
+Caveats:
 - Unlike in HTML, passing a selected attribute to `<option>` is not supported.
 Instead, use `<select defaultValue>` for uncontrolled select boxes and `<select value>` for controlled select boxes.
 - If a select box receives a value prop, it will be treated as controlled.
 You must also pass an `onChange` handler that updates the passed value.
-- A select box can’t be both controlled and uncontrolled at the same time.
+- A select box **cannot** be both controlled and uncontrolled at the same time.
 - A select box cannot switch between being controlled or uncontrolled over its lifetime.

 Reference: